Nonintersecting random walks in the neighborhood of a symmetric tacnode: Reshaping, motivation and Bessel representation

-\begin{proof} Let us first prove (\ref{eq3.5c}).
-Consider the kernel $\widetilde\BK_m(x,y)$ as in~(\ref{eqThmKernelPartTilde}); one uses $H_n(z^{-1})=H_n(0)(1-R_n(z^{-1}))$, as in~(\ref{eqHnB}), and one renames the integration variables $(w,z)\to (z,w)$ in the second double integral, enabling us to combine the two double integrals.
+\end{proposition} \begin{pf} Let us first prove (\ref{eq35c}).
+Consider the kernel $\widetilde\BK_m(x,y)$ as in (\ref{eqThmKernelPartTilde}); one uses $H_n(z^{-1})=H_n(0)(1-R_n(z^{-1}))$, as in (\ref{eqHnB}), and one renames the integration variables $(w,z)\to(z,w)$ in the second double integral, enabling us to combine the two double integrals.
 Then, taking into account the prefactor,

-That the single integral above equals $C_2$, defined in~(\ref{eqABCD}), follows from the fact that the $-1$ term can be deleted, since $\frac{1}{2\pi \I } \oint_{\Gamma_0} dz \, z^{y-x-1}=\delta_{x,y}$ and \mbox{$\delta_{x,y}\Id_{x\neq y}=0$}.
-Multiply out $(1-R_n(z^{-1}))(1-R_n(w))$, use the expression~(\ref{Rbar}) of $R_n$ and the functions $E_i$'s defined in~(\ref{eqE1234}) with the result
+That the single integral above equals $C_2$, defined in (\ref{eqABCD}), follows from the fact that the $-1$ term can be deleted, since $\frac {1}{2\pi\I} \oint_{\Gamma_0} dz \,z^{y-x-1}=\delta_{x,y}$ and $\delta_{x,y}\Id_{x\neq y}=0$.
+Multiply out $(1-R_n(z^{-1}))(1-R_n(w))$, use the expression (\ref{Rbar}) of $R_n$ and the functions $E_i$'s defined in (\ref{eqE1234}) with the result

 The double integral, involving the last expression in brackets, is not in a usable form, in view of the saddle point method and the topology of the contours (see the discussion after the proof).
-Namely, the {\em integrations have to be interchanged}, at the expense of a residue term, as is given by the general formula~(\ref{interchange}).
+Namely, the \textit{integrations have to be interchanged}, at the expense of a residue term, as is given by the general formula (\ref{interchange}).
 So, using this formula, and further renaming $z\leftrightarrow w$, the double integral with $E_4$ becomes

-where $C_1(x)$ is defined in~(\ref{eqABCD}).
-So, taking equation~(\ref{eq3.5}) and~(\ref{eq3.5b}) into account, we find that formula~(\ref{eq3.5c}) for the kernel $\widetilde\BK_m(x,y)$ holds.
+where $C_1(x)$ is defined in (\ref{eqABCD}).
+So, taking equation (\ref {eq35}) and (\ref{eq35b}) into account, we find that formula (\ref {eq35c}) for the kernel $\widetilde\BK_m(x,y)$ holds.

 Next we prove (\ref{eqpropDecomp}).
-The first observation is that the kernel~(\ref{eq3.5c}) depends on $x$ and $y$ through the expression in brackets only; the latter itself is invariant for the interchange $(x,y)\mapsto (-y,-x)$.
+The first observation is that the kernel (\ref{eq35c}) depends on $x$ and $y$ through the expression in brackets only; the latter itself is invariant for the interchange $(x,y)\mapsto(-y,-x)$.
 So it suffices to consider the double integral associated with the first term $(-w)^{y-1}(-z)^{-x}$ only; the other one is automatic.
-Since the integration paths can be taken to satisfy $|z|<|w|$, in the double integral of~(\ref{eq3.5c}), one may use the series
+Since the integration paths can be taken to satisfy $|z|<|w|$, in the double integral of (\ref{eq35c}), one may use the series

 and one notices that for each of the $E_i$, the double integral decouples into the product of two integrals over $\Gamma_0$: